-By building your own website, you'll automatically be pushing yourself to the top of the list for potential new students looking for a great music teacher.
-A strong and attractive presence online not makes you more visible than the hundreds of other music teachers who haven't made a website, but proves your professionalism and credibility in just a click.
-A website also appeals to a younger, new demographic who will help build a loyal customer base that will last, whereas an analog advertisement would most likely attract an older audience who may not have children or a long term desire for lessons.
+By building your own website, you’ll automatically be pushing yourself to the top of the list for potential new students looking for a great music teacher.
+A strong and attractive online presence makes you more visible than the hundreds of other music teachers who haven’t had a chance to make a website and proves your professionalism and credibility in just a click.
+A website also appeals to a younger, new demographic who will help build a loyal customer base that will last, whereas an analog advertisement would most likely attract an older audience who may not have children or a long-term desire for lessons.

 Follow the easy 1-click install process.

-Welcome to the web, you can start blogging instantly.
+Welcome to the web, you can start your online journey instantly.

-Responsive Theme iis a flexible foundation with fluid grid system that adapts your website to mobile devices and the desktop or any other viewing environment.
+Responsive Theme is a flexible foundation with a fluid grid system that adapts your website to mobile devices and the desktop or any other viewing environment.
 Powerful but simple Theme Options for full CMS control.

 Music School WordPress is a responsive website template that’s pre-built and ready for your content.
 Ideal for music schools or any music teacher who wants to create a professional online presence.

 Using the Media Manager (1:42)

 Recommended music teacher

 Sensai – enables online lessons

 Digg Digg – a floating bar of popular social media sharing options